 CREATE TABLE sample_group_table ( student_nameVARCHAR(50), subject_nameVARCHAR(100), school_yearINT, student_gradeINT ); INSERT INTO sample_group_table (student_name, subject_name, school_year, student_grade) VALUES ('Andrew', 'Physics', 2020, 76); INSERT INTO sample_group_table (student_name, subject_name, school_year, student_grade) VALUES ('Belle', 'Physics', 2020, 85);

 Commonly it’s used to retrieve data from the database, but you can do many other things such as add data, update data, delete data, set up tables, and much more.

 Now, just like in web development there are many options for technologies to use.

 However, with database development, the majority of your work will be in some variation of SQL.

-The variations come from different vendors who implement their own version.
-Each of these vendors have their own database management software, which developers use as part of their application.
+The variations come from different vendors who implement their own versions.
+Each of these vendors has their own database management software, which developers use as part of their application.

 While it might seem like there are a lot of companies, the good news is that they can be classified into two groups:

 - those that are used in larger companies